-It is the responsibility of staff organising residential trips to be familiar with each learners M- Plan and where appropriate the Health Care Plans for those learners with particular needs whether, medical, medication or intimate care related invited to attend a residential visit.
+It is the responsibility of staff organising residential trips to be familiar with the Health Care Plans for those learners with particular needs whether, medical, medication or intimate care related invited to attend a residential visit.
 Similarly, they should be familiar with any relevant emergency procedures and contacts.

-Group leaders are then required to see the Head of School or Pastoral lead to request / query arrangements for accessing the additional aids and/or medication required for learners invited on the planned trip.
-A request to the Pastoral lead for medication should be made at least two weeks in advance of any planned residential trip.
-(Prior notice will enable sufficient time for the Pastoral lead to request additional resources/medication from parent/carers if necessary.)
+Group leaders are then required to see the Head of School or Pastoral Manager / Lead to request query arrangements for accessing the additional aids and/or medication required for learners invited on the planned trip.
+A request to the Pastoral Manager / Lead for medication should be made at least two weeks in advance of any planned residential trip.
+(Prior notice will enable sufficient time for the Pastoral Manager / Lead to request additional resources/medication from parent/carers if necessary.)

-The Pastoral lead will request the exact amount of aids and/or medication to cover the time of the residential trip.
-On the day of the trip, the Pastoral lead will provide the Group leader with the necessary supplies and where appropriate the relevant recording proforma's.
+The Pastoral Manager / Lead will request the exact amount of aids and/or medication to cover the time of the residential trip.
+On the day of the trip, the Pastoral Manager / Lead will provide the Group leader with the necessary supplies and where appropriate the relevant recording proforma's.
 During the time of the residential trip, the group leader is responsible for the safe storage of supplies, and the administering and recording of any medication.

-Upon return to Trust the group leader will report any observations, issues or concerns re-the health and/care regime of any individuals concerned.
+Upon return to site the group leader will report any observations, issues or concerns re-the health and/care regime of any individuals concerned.
 Relevant records will be filed as appropriate.

-Staff at Trust have been made aware that they have neither a legal or contractual duty to administer medicine/s, nor to supervise learners taking this.
+Trust staff have been made aware that they have neither a legal or contractual duty to administer medicine/s, nor to supervise learners taking this.
 Any involvement with the administration of medicine/s is undertaken on a voluntary basis.